akinolu52/multi-vagrant-java/README.md

     nb the `-b` flag to git clone, is used to pick a specific branch

-4. Setup up the Memcache service
+4. Setup the Memcache service

     4.1 login into the Memcache vms